wp-plugins/videowhisper-live-streaming-integration/readme.txt

 * limit broadcasting and watch time per channel
 * stats
 * P2P groups support for better, faster video streaming and lower rtmp server bandwidth usage
+* channel setup and management page in frontend
+* channel listings with live AJAX updates

 Use this software for adding to your site, features like on justin tv, ustream tv, mogulus, livestream, stickam, blog tv, live yahoo or their clones and alternatives.